yuanhe772/ECE4960-Sp2018/Project3/src/ReadMe.md

-## The source files for ECE4960 - Project 3.
+## Source files for ECE4960 - Project 3.
 - The main functionality of the project is implemented in .java scripts.
 - The plots are implemented within the .ipynb Python script.